PBS and NPR for Southwest Florida

 Broadway Palm Dinner Theatre

 In Broadway’s Palm’s iteration of the show, the dancing doesn’t just amplify the story’s sexy, sordid appeal.
-It adds an exclamation point to the public’s love affair with sensationalized characters who thumb their nose at social expectation, mores and the rule of law.
+It adds an exclamation point to the public’s love affair with sensationalized characters who thumb their noses at social expectation, mores and the rule of law.

 In all productions of “Chicago,” it is the dancing that ties everything together with the panache of a flamboyant red velvet Christmas bow.
 That’s especially true of Broadway’s Palm’s iteration of the show.
 The dancing doesn’t just amplify the story’s sexy, sordid appeal.
-It adds an exclamation point to the public’s love affair with sensationalized characters who thumb their nose at social expectation, mores and the rule of law.
+It adds an exclamation point to the public’s love affair with sensationalized characters who thumb their noses at social expectation, mores and the rule of law.

 When it premiered, “Chicago” gained notoriety for breaking the previously-sacrosanct theatrical fourth wall (in which actors pretend for the sake of the story that they cannot see or hear the audience).
 The characters in “Chicago” take turns talking directly to the audience.
 But rather than spoiling the continuity of the storyline, this device actually provides the audience with a ready portal into the action by making them confederates of the characters, complicit with such illicits as Roxie, Velma and the disturbingly seductive Billy Flynn.